 Good looking properties perform better as short-term lets

 How a property looks is just as important as it’s location.
 Quirky, historic, or luxurious properties tend to be more popular.
-If you live in an ordinary, modern, three-bed semi, it stands to reason you want to rent somewhere a bit different for your family holiday.
+If you live in an ordinary, modern, three-bed semi, it stands to reason you want to rent somewhere a bit different for your holiday.

 Log cabins, pretty seaside cottages, ultra-modern five-star houses, and anything a bit out of the ordinary stands out and attracts attention.
 As long as you price it right, you are sure to attract a steady stream of visitors.